dwanerich/dwanerich.github.io/_posts/2020-10-19-greenl_fe_123_-_javascript_rails_api_project.markdown

 permalink:  greenl_fe_123_-_javascript_rails_api_project
 ---

-#### The Application was simply inspired by 3 Pillars of Javascript, my love for plants & teaching my 4 year old son how to indentify a happy vs sad plant.
+#### The Application was inspired by 3 Pillars of Javascript, my love for plants & teaching my 4 year old son how to indentify a happy plant vs a sad plant.

-#### A clean, fun, design with smooth UX flow showcasing some backend logic, AJAX requests, DOM manipulation & `has_many` / `belongs_to` relationships between two Models.
+#### A clean, fun, design showcasing some backend logic, AJAX requests, DOM manipulation & a`has_many` / `belongs_to` relationships between two Models.

 #### This blog post provides you with an outline of the different components pulled together to create this project.
-As simple as it may appear, there's a lot going on under the hood & many working part that come together to bring this App to life.
+As simple as many apps may appear, there's a lot going on under the hood & many working part that come together to bring the App to life.

 > ### Break it down to 3's

-### Web Apps consist of 3 main components:
+#### Most Web Apps consist of 3 main components:
 >#### 1) `<HTML>`  This is where we construct our foundation for our we app.
 I like to look at it as the outline or skeleton `</HTML>`

 >#### 2) .`CSS{ css is where we inject our styling. ie: color, font type, alignment, etc. }`